ottohellwig/mobile-portfolio-ui/README.md

-# DXB111-A1
+# Mobile Portfolio UI
-Portfolio website designed for iPhone X viewport.
+A clean and minimalistic portfolio website for the iPhone X viewport.